How to Write a Professional Resume - 2018 Guide

 - Redesigned the Facebook business page which generated new customer leads resulting in increased profitability.

-What to Include In the Education Section Of A Resume
+What to Include In the Education Section Of a Resume

 The content under this section depends on where you are at in your career.
 If you’ve been working for 20 years, you are best keeping the education section brief by listing your completed academic degrees and institutions attended from most recent to oldest.

 For students or recent graduates, the education section has added importance.
 Here you can include sub-sections for relevant courses taken, research/course projects, and academic achievements.
-This is how to create a persuasive resume without a lot of work experience.
+This is how to create a resume without a lot of work experience.

 What Skills to List on a Job Application?